JiumingGo/UE5-PCG-City/README.md

 My work included:

 * Building road and plot generation systems
-* Creating Blueprint-based tool logic
+* Integrating Houdini-generated intersection assets into the workflow
-* Using Unreal PCG for procedural placement
+* Using PCG / PCGEx for procedural building and prop placement
 * Testing and debugging generation issues
 * Designing the workflow for artists and level designers

 ## Technologies Used

 * Unreal Engine 5
-* PCG
+* PCG / PCGEx
 * Blueprints
 * Houdini Engine
 * Splines